-A Bachelor in 3 Years or 4 Years?
+A Bachelor's in 3 Years or 4 Years?

-- Dutch Bachelor programmes at Universities of Applied Science are generally 4 year study load programmes, weighted at 240 European Credits.
-(60 Credits per Year).
+- Dutch bachelor's degree programmes at universities of applied sciences are generally 4-year study load programmes, weighted at 240 European Credits (ECs) of 60 credits per year.

-- Wittenborg offers its Bachelor programmes in 3 phases allowing motivated students to complete modules in a minimum of 3 years, with a higher study load of 80 European Credits per year, or in 4 years at the “normal pace” of 60 EC per year.
+- Wittenborg offers its bachelor's degree programmes in 3 phases, allowing motivated students to complete modules in a minimum of 3 years with a higher study load of 80 ECs per year, or in 4 years at the standard pace of 60 ECs per year.

-- The curriculum remains timetabled in a manner that allows dedicated students to follow the programme in 3 years, however also in 4.
+- The curriculum remains timetabled in a manner that allows dedicated students to follow the programme either in 3 years or 4.

 - One European Credit equals between 25 and 28 hours of student workload.
-The total European Credits for passing a normal (four year of education) study year are 60 EC.
-Wittenborg offers full Bachelor programme of study for three years therefore the workload in European Credit are increased to 80 credits per study year.
+The total European Credits for passing a normal (4-year) study year are 60 ECs.
+Wittenborg offers full bachelor's degree programmes of study for three years, where the workload in ECs is increased to 80 credits per study year.

 - European Credits are a relative rather than an absolute measure of student workload.
 They only specify how much of a year's workload a course unit represents at the institution or department allocating the credits.